Whether you’re shooting for a coffee shop or your food blog, there are a few creative tips you can use.

-8. Add Some Action
+1. Add Some Action

-And last, but not least, make your still life photography less, well, still.
+And last but not least, make your still life photography less, well, still.
 Dynamic images always look captivating, so why not try and bring your coffee images to life?

 The first and easiest way is to shoot coffee while it’s hot and capture beautiful curls of rising steam.
 Use backlight to make steam not only visible but shiny.
 Set your camera on continuous mode.
-Pour some hot water into a cup and take a sequence of shots with rising clouds of steam.
-Keep the kettle a bit higher than usual so it won’t get into the frame.
+Pour some boiling water into a coffee cup and take a sequence of shots with rising clouds of steam.
+Keep the kettle a bit higher than usual so that it won’t get into the frame.

 Be careful with hot water and watch for the safety of any electronic equipment.
 And check out our tutorial on shooting smoke to get the lighting scheme and some useful tips.

 But don’t worry, we have another tutorial, specifically about shooting splashes, check it out!
-Photographing coffee splashes is actually easier than it looks, I promise.
+Photographing coffee splashes is easier than it looks, I promise.